cherise-tan/modern-react-and-redux/README.md

 Collection of notes, challenges and projects from Stephen Grider's Modern React and Redux course.
 Course can be found here: https://www.udemy.com/react-redux/

-## Resources
-* https://codepen.io/sgrider/pen/yRWZEq: CodePen url for a tiny React App
-  * Need to add "react" and "react-dom" as libraries